arangodb/docs/site/content/http/documents/document-working-with-documents.md

   /_api/document/{collection}/{key}:
     delete:
       description: |2+
-        If *silent* is not set to *true*, the body of the response contains a JSON object with the information about the identifier and the revision.
-The attribute *_id* contains the known *document-id* of the removed document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the document revision.
+        If `silent` is not set to `true`, the body of the response contains a JSON object with the information about the identifier and the revision.
+The attribute `_id` contains the known *document ID* of the removed document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the document revision.
-        If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
+        If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
-        The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
-        If the query parameter *returnOld* is *true*, then the complete previous revision of the document is returned under the *old* attribute in the result.
+        If the query parameter `returnOld` is `true`, then the complete previous revision of the document is returned under the `old` attribute in the result.
       operationId: removeDocument
       parameters:
       - name: collection